abpframework/abp/docs/en/solution-templates/microservice/adding-new-microservices.md

 ### Configuring the appsettings.json

-The new microservice is created with the necessary configurations and dependencies.We should configure the several sections by modifying the `appsettings.json` file.
+The new microservice is created with the necessary configurations and dependencies.
+We should configure several sections by modifying the `appsettings.json` file:
- * We should set the `Administration` & `AbpBlobStoring` connection strings.
+ * Set the `Administration` & `AbpBlobStoring` connection strings.
- * We should set the correct `StringEncryption` key.
+ * Set the correct `StringEncryption` key.
- * We should set the `CorsOrigins` to allow the web gateway to access the microservice.
+ * Set the `CorsOrigins` to allow the web gateway to access the microservice.
- * We should set the `AuthServer` configurations to enable the microservice to authenticate and authorize the users.
+ * Set the `AuthServer` configurations to enable the microservice to authenticate and authorize users.

 You can copy the configurations from the existing microservices and modify them according to the new microservice.
 Below is an example of the `appsettings.json` file for the `ProductService` microservice.